bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_Create_Advanced1.png

 1. **VM host name** - This is a hostname for the machine.
 It will be shown only in the Virtual Machine tab of the VM details sidebar.
 The field is optional.
 You can enter any name you wish but it should start with a Latin letter, contain figures, Latin letters and  ‘-’ (up to 63 symbols) and be unique within the zone.
 If the field is left empty, the system auto-generates a name in the following form: ``vm-<UID>``.
 2. **Group** - Select a group from the drop-down list.
 Or create a new group by typing its name right in the field.
-The group will be saved to the machine `tags <https://github.com/bwsw/cloudstack-ui/wiki/Tags>`_.
+If no group is assigned, a *Default group* will be displayed for this machine.
 3. **Affinity group** - Select an affinity group in the list or create a new group filling in the form.
 By clicking "SELECT" in the block you open a form with the list of existing groups and a creation block above the list.

     **Create an Affinity group**.
 To create a new affinity group you should fill in the form at the top of the dialog box: